TUB-DVG/wissen-digital-ewb/02_work_doc/Import_export_update.md

 One possibility would be to override some of the import functions using the get_or_create django command to update or create new objects for your different models.

 # Bugs to be fixed
-- When file reading bug occurs a restart of the server is necessary .
+- When file reading bug occurs a restart of the server is necessary.
+#Bugs fixed or workaround found:
-- CSV reading :Invalid Dimensions
+- CSV reading (Invalid Dimensions): Error undestood, the csv file must be comma seperated.
+In some cases CSV files can be semicolon seperated which will cause the webframework to return an error, the import export seems to only accept comma seperation.